k8-g/T1A3-App/readme.md

 </details><br>

-The `check_user_guess` function below will also add a count to the incorrect guesses count. (see below)
+The `check_user_guess` function will also add a count to the incorrect guesses count.

 Code for incorrect & correct guess messages + incorrect count:
 (from `check_user_guess` function in `Game.py`)